Every business is a software business

 There are new opportunities in the digital economy.
 But they are more open, accessible to more players and on an international scale.
 Without the weight of legacy, a new entrant often has an advantage and can pose a serious threat to already established companies.
 The scale of digital and the absence of barriers to expansion make it impossible to be safe anywhere.
 Bookstores around the world felt this with Amazon.

 Pre-digital companies are not doomed.
-A bank like CGD will not necessarily fail to enter fully digital fintech companies.
+A bank like Deutsche Bank will not necessarily fail to enter fully digital fintech companies.
 But there is a threat, which has to be taken very seriously.

 Digital is both a disruption and the new standard.
 This may be more evident in some sectors than in others, but no industry is immune.
 Citing the author of “Digital Vortex”, Daniel Pink: “Name an industry, and odds are it’s being disrupted by competitors deploying digital technology.”